stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 18 (P3L5) - Non-functional Reqs and Arch Styles.md

 ### Applications Quiz

 _The column lists the five qualities we just discussed (shown in lecture).
 The lists to the right contain the applications.
-See if you can match the quality to the application in which that quality is paramount._
+See if you can match the quality to the application in which that quality is paramount_.

 - Performance: weather prediction
 - Security: online banking